perforce/helix-authentication-extension/docs/Administrator-Guide.md

 An example program for retreiving a JWT from Azure AD in a managed VM is found in `cloud/azure/get-token.py` in this repository.
 This Python script will use the special Azure API to retrieve a JWT for the managed VM.

+## Disabling the Extension

+To disable the login extension, change the `ExtEnabled` setting to `false` in the instance configuration of the extension, then restart Helix Core Server for the change to take effect.
+Until the server is restarted, logins will be **broken** for all users.

+Versions of Helix Core Server that support disabling an authentication extension include 2020.2, 2020.1.3, 2019.2.10, and all versions thereafter, including the 2021.N and 2022.N releases.

+## Enabling the Extension

+To enable the login extension, change the `ExtEnabled` setting to `true` in the instance configuration of the extension, then restart Helix Core Server for the change to take effect.

 ## Removing the Extension

 To remove the login extension, perform the following three steps: